DigitalProductschool/AgenticAICoach/README.md

 - **User-Friendly Interface**: Simple HTML form-based frontend for seamless interaction.
 - **API Documentation**: Endpoints are testable via FastAPI's `/docs` endpoint (requires OpenAI API keys).

+## Improvements

+While **Confidence Coach AI** performs well with analyzing small statements, it currently has limitations when processing questions or more complex text inputs.
+Future updates may focus on:
+- Enhancing question analysis to provide better feedback on tone and clarity.
+- Improving the handling of diverse input types to broaden use cases.
+- Developing a more robust and user-friendly frontend for better usability.
+- Adding support for analyzing text files to enable large-scale input processing.

 ## Technology Stack

 - **Backend**: [FastAPI](https://fastapi.tiangolo.com/)